 #4: Tax benefits under Indian income tax law

 Section 80D of the Income Tax Act deals with tax deduction on health insurance premium.
 It may be noted that an NRI can also claim in the same way as a resident, when it comes to tax deduction u/s 80D.
 Apart from the Rs.
-25,000 deduction for policy for yourself, you can also get a separate limit of Rs.
-25,000 if you have parents based out of India and are paying for their health insurance.
+25,000 deduction for a policy for yourself, spouse and dependent children.
+You can also get a separate limit of Rs.
+25,000 (Rs.
+50,000 for senior citizen parents) towards your parents health insurance if you are paying for it.
 A claim under Section 80D can decrease your overall tax liability if you have taxable income in India.
 Health insurance strategies for an NRI

 Below are some pointers that an NRI can reflect on and proceed, to get the best out of his health insurance expense: